Ohtani hits 13th home run, Trout injured in Angels’ victory

 Indians: OF Jordan Luplow sprained his left ankle while running out a grounder in the third inning and was removed from the game.

-Angels: David Fletcher (groin) was held out of the lineup for the second straight day, but manager Joe Maddon doesn’t think the second baseman will need to be moved to the injured list.
+Angels: Lagares was undergoing evaluation after he injured his toe against the wall in center field while trying to chase down Ramirez’s home run. … David Fletcher (groin) was held out of the lineup for the second straight day, but Maddon doesn’t think the second baseman will need to go on the injured list.

 UP NEXT